 If you own or manage oak trees in the area affected by oak processionary moth (OPM), you need to check which OPM management zone your trees are in.
 This will help you to decide what action you need to take.

-Three distinct geographical zones have been defined for OPM management purposes (see map below).
+Three distinct geographical zones have been defined for OPM management purposes (see 'OPM Management Zones' map and lists of areas within each zone below).
 The official response, and any assistance available to deal with OPM, will depend on which of these zones your trees are in.
 They are referred to as:

 If your trees are anywhere in the London Boroughs of:

-- Hammersmith & Fulham;
+- Hammersmith and Fulham

-- Kensington & Chelsea;
+- Kensington and Chelsea

-- Kingston Upon Thames;
+- Kingston Upon Thames

-- Richmond Upon Thames; or
+- Richmond Upon Thames

-- the City of Westminster,
+- the City of Westminster

 they are in the Core Zone, where control action is not compulsory, although we strongly advise it.

-- the Surrey District of Elmbridge,
+- the Surrey District of Elmbridge

-they could be in the Core Zone or the Control Zone, depending on which part of the borough or district they are in.
-If your trees are in one of these council areas, the following maps will help you to work out which zone they are in.
+they could be in the Core Zone or the Control Zone, depending on which part of the local authority they fall in.
+Please see below maps and descriptions for greater detail:

-- surveying trees for evidence of OPM presence;
+- surveying trees for evidence of OPM presence

-- correctly timed applications of insecticide which treat the whole of the tree canopy; and
+- correctly-timed applications of insecticide which treat the whole of the tree canopy; and

 - removal and destruction of nests.